JonaBenja/jb-comp-musc/README.md

 The song 'Monkeys in my Head' is the most danceable song in the acoustic playlist, 0.869, and sounds about the same as 'My Bed'.

-I do think that I should include the outliers.
+I do think that I should include the outliers because they do sound like representative songs.

 ### Conclusion
 The playlists are more alike than different, but there are some interesting features to explore.
 The differences in mode and energy.
 I would've expected a larger difference in danceability, but maybe that'll come forward when the electronic playlist is more representative.

-For a good analysis, the difference in instrumentalness shouldn't be very high because the amount of singing has to be alike.
-The acousticness can be used to determine if the playlists are representative.
-The acoustic playlist should have a high acousticness and the electronic playlist should have a low acousticness.